pragmapilot/z80/snippets/README.md

 # Snippets

-A collection of simple programs that I used to learn more about Z80 Assembly and microcomputers.
+A collection of simple programs that I use to learn more about Z80 Assembly and microcomputers.

 Every program lives in it's own folder and has the following files:

 * **Readme** - information about the code:
   * What it is and what was my goal
   * How to run it
   * High-level explanation of what it does
   * What outstanding things I learned from it
 * **Source file** - the `.asm` file that contains the Assembly program
 * **Makefile** - to easily build and run the code.
 See [Makefile](../tools/make/README.md) for more details